 After the tribes left slowly the vibe changed more into a party scene.
 The nights became longer, there was more music and more dancing.
 The Lotus Stage was finally on.

 A massive stage that measured 16 meters high between the beautiful palm trees, this was a very ambitious thing to build and it wasn’t really necessary but it was impressive.
-We would have loved to see something fluid or tribal with a bit more colours on this stage, but all in all the projections and the lighting and the lasers at night transformed it into a temple surrounded by huge crystals where you could easily loose yourself into dancing.
+We would have loved to see something fluid or tribal with a bit more colours on this stage, but all in all the projections, the lighting and the lasers at night transformed it into a temple surrounded by huge crystals where you could easily loose yourself into dancing.
 The lower part of the stage looked amazing with all the leds and the little pirate totem build in front by the people.
 It was a nice touch.

-Money: Food & Drinks: Tips for the New
+Tribal Gathering Money: Food & Drinks: Tips for the New

 There is a filtered water station very close to the Global Stage so you could re-fill your bottle every time you needed.
 Free, of course.
 The festival had it’s own catering with good food and the chef working hand in hand with the locals cooking a variety of courses from the international cuisine and the prices were quite alright (6$/medium lunch or 9$/large); there were local stalls with all sort of goodies, fruits & vegetable (4-5$ for a huge fruit bowl), smoothies, vegan burgers but also juicy salsa burgers (5$), empanadas (3$ for 2), chicken grill (2$/stick); There was delicious pizza (8$) and the pizza chefs were typical good vibe Italians, with their big smiles upfront. (top guys!).
 The pizza oven was build in the beginning with everyone who wanted to learn the know-how.
 If you were lucky enough to be there at the right time, you get to experience the pizza chef’s breakfast: salt & vinegar thin crust with olive oil and avocados.
 Mmm!

 There was a lot of help needed for Tribal Gathering and there were many possibilities to volunteer in different areas: at the kitchen, at the pizza, at the psycare, at the bar, etc and every 5 hour shift was rewarded with 13$ credit on your wristband.
 Everything was centralised so you could just top up your bracelet at the hub and not worry to carry money around.
-One thing to keep in mind if you decide to visit this festival is the money situation: on their website they tell you that you can only pay with your bracelet – this is not entirely true – and they advice you to put money into your account prior to your arrival, online so you would avoid queues – Makes sense – But don’t put all your money in!
+One thing to keep in mind if you decide to visit this festival is the money situation: on their website they tell you that you can only pay with your bracelet – this is not entirely true – and they advice you to put money into your account prior to your arrival, online so you would avoid queues – Makes sense – But don’t put ALL your money in!
 You can’t get it out!
 In reality you need some cash here and there and the first ATM is 2 hours away!
 And there is no exchange.
 There were people who put all their money on the bracelet (as much as 700 dollars I heard) and couldn’t get goodies from some places because not all the stalls had the bracelet integrated system (you can’t buy jewellery on the bracelet that’s for sure).
 The queues were not that big really, with an average 5 min to a maximum of 10 minutes waiting for the top-up, sometimes no queue at all..
 Like anywhere else, balance is the key.
 Bring dollars with you, cash.
 Put some in, keep some out.
-The average spending was about 400-500 dollars for all the festival, with drinks included.
+The average spending was about 500 dollars for all the festival, with drinks included.
 The bar prices were 2$ for a beer or juice or ginger ale and 2$ for a shot of rum/votca/etc. And there was ice, thanks !!
-There’s not much choice of drinks so don’t dream of Mojitos … The festival price is totally worth it (about 320$/3weeks if you get it early) and everything else is cheap.
+There’s not much choice of drinks so don’t dream of Mojitos … The festival price is totally worth it (about 300$/3weeks if you get it early) and everything else is cheap.

 The toilets were composting and cleaned every day thanks to those hard-working ladies.
 You had “laundry” services – for a very small fee- as everything gets dirty in a second.
 It often rained for about 2-3 minutes only.
 But you never know – it can always get nasty!
 There were about two days of full power torrential rain – and everything got super wet in a second.
 The rest was sunshine.
 Bring your own dry bags for electronics – it really helps!! and it feels very humid all the time, also the palm trees breathe in the night time and they are oily, so everything will get a bit oily.
 Some of our electronics were fucked.